springfuse/springfuse.github.com/index.md

 Once you are done, copy-paste these maven commands lines in a console:
 <textarea id="cmdLine" rows="6" cols="80" readonly="readonly" style="width:850px;height:130px" title="Cut and paste this command line to create your project"></textarea>
 <p class="open-your-browser">
-	Then once all is ready you can open your browser and go to <a href="http://localhost:8080/">http://localhost:8080/</a>
+	Then once all is ready you can open your browser and go to <span id="destinationUrl"><a href="http://localhost:8080/myproject">http://localhost:8080/myproject</a></span>
 </p>
 <p class="tip">
 	If the remote generation fails (error, missing entities, etc.), please <a href="/faq#question_remote_generation_failed">read this faq entry</a>.